-The bodies to which specific responsibilities and competencies have been assigned in KSB’s risk management system are shown and explained in the figure below:
+The bodies to which specific responsibilities and competencies have been assigned in KSB’s risk management system are shown and explained in the figure below.

 The overall responsibility for risk management lies with the Board of Management of KSB AG.
 It reports to the Supervisory Board during regular Audit Committee meetings and is monitored by the latter.
 The Board of Management is supported by the Chief Compliance Officer and the Group Finance and Accounting department.
 The latter coordinates the risk management process at Group level and investigates all reported risks to determine whether they are relevant for the financial statements.
-It ensures that there is a systematic link with the Group accounting process.
+This ensures that there is a systematic link with the Group accounting process.
 The Board of Management and the Supervisory Board’s Audit Committee receive at least two risk reports per financial year.
 These reports include all the risks that are categorised as significant or neutral that exceed pre-defined threshold values individually or collectively, not considering any action that has been taken.
 Particularly critical topics are reported on an ad-hoc basis by the managers in charge.
 In contrast, opportunities are not taken into account in this system, but are examined separately in consultation with segment managers and regional managers.

 With regard to financial risks we also make use of additional risk identification, assessment, management and communication.
 The central Finance department is responsible for this task which is described in further detail later in this section.

 The Internal Audits department is integrated into the risk management system as part of our internal control system.
 When planning audits, it prioritises areas according to potential risks and is provided with all the necessary information.
-The auditors ensure that all audited units adhere to the applicable guidelines, actively participate in the risk management system, and control or avoid their risks.
+The internal auditors ensure that all audited units adhere to the applicable guidelines, actively participate in the risk management system, and control or avoid their risks.
 Information obtained by Internal Audits on both the recognised risks and the countermeasures introduced in response forms an integral part of the reporting to the Board of Management and the Audit Committee of the Supervisory Board.

 The accounting-related internal control system (ICS) contributes towards ensuring proper financial reporting.
 The aim is to ensure that the consolidated financial statements and group management report comply with all relevant regulations.
 Key elements of the ICS are – as well as the risk management system described above – guidelines and regulations, which include standard accounting and measurement policies.
 They must be applied to the full extent by all our Group companies.
 Functional separation and the principle of dual control are observed; this is ensured by the audits carried out by our Internal Audits department.